Get access to everything we publish when you sign up for Outside+.

 Strength Imbalance Issues

 Strength imbalances in your hips can also cause issues.
 Almost everyone has one leg that’s slightly longer than the other, and that’s totally normal.
 Unfortunately, it can really make itself known if you’re running long distances.
-It can also be the result of an old injury or weird running conditions.
-Try not to run sideways across hills.
-That’s a bit strange in general, but it’s also hard on your hips.
+It can also be the result of an old injury.

-A professional should be able to determine if imbalance is the cause, and help.
+A professional should be able to determine if imbalance is the cause and offer help.
 Either exercises to strengthen one leg, or massage to loosen and relax one, can be really helpful.
+A PT can assess if there could be use for an orthotic in running shoes or a heel lift to balance out a marked leg length difference.

 You can see a professional for the fastest course of treatment, but simply focusing on it and making an effort to maintain good posture can also help.
 Yoga is a great one for this, and the low-impact exercise will help counter the high-impact running.